DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

  Just make sure you **don't add this entire set of files to ES-DE** as that will make the application incredibly slow with hundreds of thousands of Steam game entries.

-The .steam files can be launched with both the default emulator _GameNative_ and the alternative emulator _GameHub Lite_.
+The .steam files can be launched with both the _GameNative_ and _GameHub Lite_ emulator entries.

 ### Symbian and Nokia N-Gage